W3 Company - Operational Timeline

 24-hour clock, if six-digit the first two are date

 Summary.
 During early February 1970 W3 Coy continued operations to the west of Route 2, enjoying further success in a number of contacts with NVA or VC.
-Mid month they were withdrawn for their first 48-hour recreational leave in Vung Tau and then replaced A Coy 6RAR/NZ as the garrison at the Horseshoe SE of NUI DAT and on the outskirts of DAT DO.
+Mid month they were withdrawn for their first 48-hour recreational leave in Vung Tau and then replaced A Coy 6RAR/NZ as the garrison at the Horseshoe permanent base SE of NUI DAT and on the outskirts of DAT DO.

-Roger Greenaway with radio kit [Rowsell]
+Pte Greenaway with radio kit [Rowsell]

 Meanwhile back in Nui Dat 6RAR Routine Orders dated 1 Feb made speeding a prevalent offence within the battalion, describing the incidents of speeding as ‘unusual’.
 Routine Orders published on 13 Feb however neglected to include speeding among the other prevalent offences [see link] – such is war...